Anti-Spam & Privacy

 Email Contact has monitoring tools which are used to make sure you are complying with our anti-spam policy.

-If Email Contact discovers that you are emailing people without their permission, your account will be terminated immediately.
+If Email Contact discovers that you are emailing without permission, your account will be terminated immediately

 Think you've been spammed?